 The program's French name is Dickinson en France.
-The Dickinson Study Center is not far from the center of Toulouse and is accessible on foot or by public transportation.
+The Dickinson Study Center is housed in a large three-story villa not far from the center of Toulouse and is accessible on foot or by public transportation.
+The Center is situated next to the Canal du Midi and across from a Museum of Egyptian and Oriental Art.
+Located nearby are a post office, shops, grocery stores, cafés, boulangeries and a small shopping center.

+The Center itself has a fully furnished basement and a large garden area.
+The Center also serves as a place of residence for the director and other staff.
 The Center is equipped for study and has limited lounge facilities.
 A small library has magazines, newspapers, and books on the history, art, literature, and sociology of both France and the United States, as well as grammar texts, dictionaries, film collections, and access to the Dickinson College library website with all of its resources and databases.
 Writing areas in the library include four computers with Microsoft applications, as well as several outlets for students to connect their laptops to the Internet.
 The building is also equipped with wireless Internet access.
 In addition, you will find a student lounge with a television and DVD player and a large work table for studying.
 The student lounge is open during business hours Monday through Friday.